ajtock/NGS_intro_Cambridge_SysBio/README.md

   a,,,,,,,,,,,,,*,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
                    ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
   ```

   Consistent with the information in the filtered VCF file (`results/bcftools/SRR3166543_top1M_variants_filtered.vcf`), 4 reads ("DP=4") covering position 1232427 of chromosome 1 support the presence of an adenine base in L*er*, whereas a cytosine is present at this position of the reference genome for Col-0.
-  Additionally, 3 reads ("DP=3") covering position 1232441 of chromosome 1 indicate deletion of an adenine base in L*er* relative to the reference allele, which is also consistent with the VCF file.
+  Additionally, 3 reads ("DP=3") covering position 1232441 of chromosome 1 indicate deletion of an adenine base in L*er* relative to the reference allele, as is reported in the VCF file.
 </p></details>